 The CDF was established to provide funds for constructing community facilities and upgrading infrastructure to bring it more into line with our Vision.
 CDF contributions come from a percentage of the initial sale of each lot from the developer and from a percentage of Body Corporate fees.
 Regular repairs and maintenance costs come from a separate body corporate administrative fund and a sinking fund.

-Body Corporate levies are $2700 per year (2% of which goes to the Community Development Fund).
+Body Corporate levies are $2700 per year.
 Body Corporate fees also cover building insurance including all common and private buildings.
-The Body Corporate levy is discounted by 50% for up to 12 months after the initial sale for vacant lots.
-Council rates are around $630 per year on an unimproved lot (based on a lot valued at $55,000) and around $1200 per year on an improved lot (based on a lot valued at $55,000 and a house valued at $150,000) and TasWater charge about $400 per year while the lot is vacant and then about $660 per year when you connect to the sewer.
-Land tax is due on vacant land or on a property that is not your primary residence and is a percentage of the value of the land.
-For example, land tax on a $59,000 lot is $325 per year.
+The Body Corporate levy is discounted by 50% for up to 12 months after the initial sale of vacant lots.
+Council rates are around $750 per year on an unimproved lot and around $1500 per year on an improved lot and the TasWater waste water charge is about $470 per year on vacant lots and then about $780 per year when connected to the sewer.
+Land tax is due on vacant lots or on a property that is not your primary residence and is a percentage of the value of the land.

-Demand for rental accommodation in the local area is high and it is likely that housing you own in the village - either directly or through a self-managed super fund - could easily be rented for short or long-term accommodation.
-Tenants are encouraged to participate in community life and those staying longer than six months are required to apply for TEVA Membership.
+Demand for rental accommodation in the local area is high and it is likely that housing you own in the village - either directly or through a self-managed super fund - can easily be rented for short or long-term accommodation.
+Tenants are encouraged to participate in community life and those staying longer than six months are encouraged to apply for TEVA Membership.

-Each lot has at least one car space on common ground in a common car parking area in or adjacent to each pod.
+Each lot has at least one car parking space on common ground in a common car parking area adjacent to each pod.
 Overflow parking is provided for visitors.

 Long-term rental accommodation is sometimes available and we are working on creating some short stay accommodation.